ateschan/vision-board/README.md

 This project is under the MIT License.
 See [LICENSE.md](LICENSE.md) for details.

-## Contact

-For questions or issues, contact me at [addisonteschan@gmail.com](mailto:addisonteschan@gmail.com).

-Thank you for using the Vision Board, and best of luck with your goals!
+##Thank you for using the Vision Board, and best of luck with your goals!